openmrs/openmrs-module-regadbintegration/README.md

  Try starting the module again.

- If you need not require RegaDB any more you simply run 'vagrant destroy' command in your cmd in your vagrant folder.
+ **If you need not require RegaDB any more you simply run 'vagrant destroy' command in your cmd from your vagrant folder.**